Yevhen-Tkachenko-1/GitHub-Copilot-for-Java-Demo/README.md

 ## First Interaction

-1. Copilot Panel greets you and then propose to try Chat panel.
+Copilot Panel greets you and then propose to try Chat panel.
 There you can ask just one question, so provide all needed context in one message.
 Based on question Copilot provides suggestion and then names conversation.
 There is also Conversation History tab, that doesn't have any information yet.
 Copilot promised that it will be populated once I start writing code and got suggestions.
 For security reasons, this tab doesn't store data from conversation Chat.

+Such behavior is different when you work with your code and ask Copilot for help.
+In that case, Copilot has more context, and it's easier to use prompts.

+However, even at that point Copilot started helping.
-1. Writing this text I got suggestions and accepted them by using `Tab` key or `ctrl` + `alt` + `Right` combination for entire text block and combination `ctrl` + `Right` for one word.
+Writing this text I got suggestions and accepted them by using `Tab` key or `ctrl` + `alt` + `Right` combination for entire text block and combination `ctrl` + `Right` for one word.

+## Java Demo

 There are default key bindings for Copilot, but you can change them in IntelliJ IDEA settings: